asamuzaK/withExEditorHost/README.md

     For example: `-a -b "C:\Program Files"`
 * Put file path after command arguments?

-You can leave those editor related settings empty and set them later from the options page of withExEditor.
+You can leave them empty and set them later from the options page of withExEditor.

-If config files are created successfully, restart Firefox.
+If config files are created successfully, restart the browser.

 ### Options

 In the setup script you can specify some options.

-#### --browser option
+#### --browser=*name* option

 To specify the browser, please use the `--browser` option.